hamada-g/blue-lab/docs/lab-journal.md

 - The lab subnet is 10.10.10.0/24.
 - The host gateway IP on the lab subnet is 10.10.10.1.
 - The host’s existing IP address and reserved port range on 192.168.5.98 remain unchanged.
-- Ubuntu Server 24.04 LTS was selected as the base operating system for the Wazuh server.
+- Ubuntu Server 24.04.4 LTS was selected as the base operating system for the Wazuh server.
 - OpenSSH was selected during initial OS setup for future administration.
 - Because the Internal NAT design does not provide DHCP, guest IPs are configured manually.
 - The project can proceed even though the host-side NAT gateway does not respond to ping, because outbound internet access and DNS resolution from the guest are working.
 - The correct Wazuh manager package name for this install path is `wazuh-manager`, not `wazuh`.

 ### Questions / Unknowns
-- Is the Wazuh manager service running cleanly after enable/start?
+- At what point should the old BlueLab-External switch be removed?
-- What ports are actively listening after the manager starts?
+- What logging enhancements should be added to the Windows endpoint after base OS setup?
-- Should the Linux endpoint use Ubuntu Desktop or Ubuntu Server?
+- What is the cleanest sequence for installing and validating the Wazuh agent on Windows?
-- What exact order should the remaining VMs be created in?
+- When should the Linux endpoint VM be built relative to Windows agent enrollment?

 ### Problems Encountered
 - A Wazuh agent installation/configuration window was opened before the Wazuh server existed, which clarified that agent deployment must occur after the manager is built.